robreuss/ElementalController/README.md

 `github "robreuss/ElementalController" ~> 0.0.4`

-One you run the command `carthage update` you'll fine the frameworks available in your project folder under "Carthage/Build".
+Once you run the command `carthage update` you'll fine the frameworks available in your project folder under "Carthage/Build".
 You should only need to add ElementalController by dragging it from there to the Embedded Binaries section of your target, but not BlueSocket.

 ### Swift Package Manager
 A Package.swift file is provided in the respository and usage is typical of SPM.
 On Linux, it will add both [BlueSocket](https://github.com/IBM-Swift/BlueSocket) and [NetService](https://github.com/Bouke/NetService).

 ## Usage
 ### Client-Side
 Here's an example of setting up the framework with a few elements on the client side.
 This is not a complete representation of available functionality.
-Note that Linux hosts cannot at this point act as a client (browsing for services), only servers (publishing services).
-This is a temporary limitation of the zero config package used and should be solved shortly.

 Counter-intuitively, elements and their handlers are defined first, and the command to connect follows that.